What Do You Know About Postmenstrual Syndrome?

 However, PMS is much more common.
 Nicole Jardim, a certified women's health coach in Connecticut and the creator of the Fix Your Period program, notes on her website that about 90 percent of people with periods experience PMS, whereas around 10 percent of her clients report postmenstrual symptoms.

-Postmenstrual syndrome can last for a few days, but the length of time varies.
+So how long does postmenstrual syndrome last?
+It can last for a few days, but the length of time varies.

 "It appears that symptoms last anywhere from two to 14 days, with more women experiencing symptoms for a shorter time," Stockwell said.

-Since postmenstrual syndrome probably has the same cause (and symptoms) as premenstrual syndrome, should you treat it the same way?
+Since postmenstrual syndrome likely has the same cause (and symptoms) as premenstrual syndrome, should you treat it the same way?
 These doctors say yes.

 "The best way to deal with the symptoms is by preventing them through the choices that make for good health, generally including eating minimal processed food, getting adequate sleep and exercise, and keeping stress to a minimum through avoiding stressors and incorporating stress-reduction techniques, such as yoga and meditation," Stockwell recommended.

 (And remember, you don't have to be perfect.
-We won't judge if you just need to lie in bed with Reese's cups.)
+We won't judge if you take a moment to lie in bed with Reese's cups.)

 For the physical side, Stockwell mentioned pain relief medication, applying heat to the cramping areas and considering oral contraceptives.

-Orbuch said talking to your doctor is best, especially if you need prescription medication, such as an antidepressant or anxiolytic medication (the latter is for anxiety, by the way).
+Orbuch said talking to your doctor is best, especially if you need prescription medication, such as an antidepressant or anxiolytic medication (the latter is for anxiety).

-So while there isn't a cure, per se, you can manage—and possibly even prevent—your symptoms through medication and general self-care practices.
+While there isn't a cure, per se, you can manage—and possibly even prevent—your symptoms through prescribed medication and general self-care practices.
 That's just another reminder to all of us that self-care can extend beyond a shopping trip or a delicious cake.
+Speak with your doctor if your postmenstrual symptoms are getting out of hand.